As with all other industries, digital transformation has become a top priority for B2B ecommerce brands.

 Let’s say you’re responsible for marketing at a big telecom equipment manufacturer and wholesaler.

 When you have the ability to recognize a customer in real time who previously bought routers and gateways from your company in bulk months earlier lands back on your website, you’ll want to provide them with a unique customer experience that shows them the seemingly most pertinent products — like ones they ordered before or related products to upsell them.

 In BlueConic, for instance, you could deliver real-time, on-site experiences using our platform’s dialogues (e.g., lightboxes, forms, banners) to promote previously purchased products to each individual upon their return visits.
 Or, if you want to upsell or cross-sell them, these dialogues could feature messaging that promotes newer or different models of the devices they bought in the past that may interest them on future visits.

 If they exit your site without purchase, you can also use our customer data platform to stay top of mind by using your first-party data to deliver incentives to encourage them to come back and purchase.

 For instance, you could target them with ads across the web following site exits through Facebook and Google Ad or send personalized offers based on their engagement with your brand to date via email.

 This sort of attention placed on past buyers, including and especially those who purchase repeatedly (or items with sizable price tags, at least), can lead to greater customer loyalty and, as a result, greater customer lifetime value (CLV) — something all B2B ecommerce companies strive to achieve.

-Use case #2: Grow the customer lifetime value (CLV) of your high-value clients by focusing on getting repeat purchases.
+Use case #2: Grow the customer lifetime value (CLV) of your high-value clients by focusing on getting repeat purchases and building customer loyalty.

 The reason CLV is such an important metric is due to the typically lengthy sales cycle for B2B buyers compared to the average consumer.